heatd/Onyx/doc/toolchain.md

 # Building an Onyx toolchain

 This file will describe the procedure required to build an onyx toolchain.
 Note that SYSROOT and PREFIX need to be defined with the path to the Onyx source tree's sysroot ($ONYX_ROOT/sysroot) and the destination for the toolchain, respectively.
+The SYSROOT needs to have at *least* a minimal sysroot.

 ## Building Binutils